MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 3. Select the checkbox to **Create an alert for each matching event with the policy's severity**.

-4. Configure the actions to be take when an alert is triggered.
+4. Configure the actions to take when an alert is triggered.

 ## Detect risky OAuth apps

-Get visibility and control over [OAuth apps](investigate-risky-oauth.md) that are installed inside apps like Salesforce, Office 365, and G Suite.
+Get visibility and control over [OAuth apps](investigate-risky-oauth.md) that are installed inside apps like G Suite, Office 365, and Salesforce.
 OAuth apps that request high permissions and have rare community use might be considered risky.

 ### Prerequisites

-Configure automatic log upload for continuous Cloud Discovery reports, as described in [Configure automatic log upload for continuous reports](configure-automatic-log-upload-for-continuous-reports.md).
+You must have the G Suite, Office 365, or Salesforce app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

 ### Steps